-Catnip, Nepeta cataria, is a well-known sedative for cats.
+Catnip or Nepeta cataria is a well-known sedative for cats, according to Cat World.
 Catnip is a member of the mint family; in fact, if you crush the leaves, you will detect a faint scent of mint.
 It is easy to grow in home gardens and bears heart-shaped leaves with small, lavender flowers.
 Breaking the leaves and stems releases a chemical called nepetalactone which triggers reactions in a cat's brain, giving the cat a sense of calm or energetic euphoria.
-When cats inhale the catnip scent, it becomes stimulated; but when the catnip is eaten, it provides a sedative effect, according to the CatWorld website.
+The effects differ depending on the intake method: When cats inhale the catnip scent, they become stimulated; but when the catnip is eaten, it provides a sedative effect.

-Valerian root, Valeriana officinalis, is a perennial flowering plant has been used for centuries as a sedative to induce sleep.
+Valerian root to help ease your cat's anxiety.
+Valeriana officinalis is a perennial flowering plant has been used for centuries as a sedative to induce sleep.
 It contains the chemical actinidine, which attracts cats and acts similarly to catnip.
 Valerian root is an effective sedative for cats, but use it only under the direction of a veterinarian who can prescribe the correct amount for the weight of the animal.
-Overdosage can cause stomach upsets and extreme fatigue, according to Dr. Jan Becker of the PetNutritionInfo website.
+Overdosage can cause stomach upsets and extreme fatigue, according to Dr. Jan Becker on Pet Nutrition Info.

 Rescue Remedy is a commercial product marketed for use in calming cats.
-The product contains botanical essences of flowers, such as Clematis vitalba, Helianthemum nummularium, Impatiens glandulifera and others.
+The product contains botanical essences of flowers, such as Clematis <ahref="http: www.drsfostersmith.com="" product="" prod_display.cfm?pcatid="3550""> </ahref="http:>vitalba, Helianthemum nummularium, Impatiens glandulifera, and others.
 In the drop form, a few drops are placed on the cat's tongue or in food.
-The spray form is sprayed directly onto the cat's tongue.
-Rescue Remedy is a good alternative for cats that will not accept pill forms of sedation.
+Alternatively, a mist gets sprayed directly onto the cat's tongue.